Enumeration of meanders and Masur-Veech volumes: From arc systems and meanders to square-tiled surfaces

-The following Lemma recalls what graphs of horizontal saddle connections have horizontally one-cylinder pillowcase covers in a given stratum of meromorphic quadratic differentials in genus zero.

-\begin{Lemma} A ribbon graph $\cD$ represents the graph of horizontal saddle connections of some pillowcase cover in a stratum $\cQ(\nu,-1^{|\nu|+4})$ having a single horizontal cylinder if and only if it is represented by a pair of plane trees with associated partitions $\nu_{top}$ and $\nu_{bottom}$ such that the sum $\nu_{top}+\nu_{bottom} = \nu$. \end{Lemma} \begin{proof} The Lemma was proved in section~\ref{ss:General:strategy}. \end{proof}

-We formulate and prove the following generalization of Theorem~\ref{th:trivalent:trees:connected:proportion} giving a formula for the limit of the fraction~\eqref{eq:p:connected:iota:kappa} of meanders which we get identifying arc systems of types $\cT_{top}$ and $\cT_{bottom}$ with the same number of arcs, see Figure~\ref{fig:pairs:of:arc:systems}.
+We formulate and prove the following generalization of Theorem~\ref{th:trivalent:trees:connected:proportion} giving a formula for the limit of the fraction~\eqref{eq:p:connected:iota:kappa} of meanders among all gluings which we get identifying arc systems of types $\cT_{top}$ and $\cT_{bottom}$ with the same number of arcs, see Figure~\ref{fig:pairs:of:arc:systems}.

-Though we agreed in section~\ref{ss:Meanders:and:arc:systems} to consider reduced trees, suppressing the vertices of valence $2$, it is often convenient to keep several marked points, so we state the Theorem below in this slightly more general setting.
-Note that since $f(0)=2$, the number $\nu_0$ of zeroes in the partition $\nu$ affects the value of the function $\Vol\cQ(\nu,-1^{|\nu|+4})$.
+Though we agreed in Section~\ref{ss:Meanders:and:arc:systems} to consider reduced trees, suppressing the vertices of valence $2$, it is often convenient to keep several marked points, so we state the Theorem below in this slightly more general setting.
+Note that since $f(0)=2$, the number $\nu_0$ of zeroes in the partition $\nu$ affects the value of the function $\Vol_1 \cQ_1(\nu,-1^{|\nu|+4})$.
 Adding an extra marked point we double the Masur--Veech volume of the corresponding stratum.